PhoenicianAnarchist/ukgeme_2024/readme.md

 : Groups the votes for two parties as if they were one, and renames it. e.g.
 `-g "Party One, Party Two, New Party"` will group `Party One` and `Party Two` votes under the name `New Party`.

-#### Splitting the Voter Base

-One of the reasons that I chose to write these scripts is to examine the idea of the "right wing" being split between `Conservative` and `Reform UK` being the cause of `Labour`'s "victory".

-Due to how the voting system works, this is not as simple as adding the number of each seats for each party.

 ---